ankita0512ghosh/Wine_Predictor/README.md

 A good quality wine has quality value greater than or equal to 7.

 I got the basic idea of making this project from the blog https://www.analyticsvidhya.com/blog/2021/04/wine-quality-prediction-using-machine-learning/

+How to Use:

+To run the program, just copy the code on an IDE and run it.